Who We Are

 Learning About Our Faith

-Whether it is a preschool group on Sunday morning, a Wednesday evening middle grades 1-8 small group, a Tuesday evening adult Bible study group, or a special presentation by a great speaker, you will find us learning about our faith just about every day or evening in one of our many meeting spaces.
+Whether it is a Sunday School group on Sunday morning, a Wednesday Faith Formation small group, or an adult Bible study, you will find us learning about our faith just about every day.
 We provide programs from nursery school through high school and beyond.
 Our Faith Formation Commission makes sure we have a range of choices to guide us at every phase of our faith journey.

 Our dynamic Youth Ministry keeps our young people engaged after they receive Confirmation.
-Mission trips, projects in the community, Acts 29 peer ministry are all designed for faith enrichment and, of course, fun.
+Mission trips, projects in the community and Acts 29 peer ministry are all designed for faith enrichment and, of course, fun.

 Having Fun and Looking Out For Each Other

-We build our own sense of community through many parish wide events such as Donut Sundays and the celebration of the Feast of St. Edward.
-Whether we meet as volunteers or over a cup of coffee on Sunday morning, building connections with each other builds our community.
+We build our own sense of community through many parish-wide events such as our Pancake Breakfast, Lenten Fish Fry, Donut Sundays and our annual Gather celebration.
+Whether we meet as volunteers in the VEAP garden, or over a donut or two, building connections with each other builds our community.
 And when one of us is having a tough time, members of our Pastoral Care team are there to walk with us.

 How Things Get Done

-Our ministries are grouped into six commissions: Administration, Worship, Faith Formation, Pastoral Care, Social Justice and Community Life.
+Our ministries are grouped into six commissions: Administration, Worship, Faith Formation, Pastoral Care, Social Justice and Parish Life.
 Our Parish Council, along with our staff, provide overall direction for the commissions and the many active ministries.
-At our monthly Leadership Night, commission and PPC members and staff share ideas and information.
+At our monthly Leadership Night, commission and PC members and staff share ideas and information.